osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/tutorial-command.md

 	Currently available tutorials:
 	R ......................
 Estimate Pi using the R programming language R-addlibSNA ............
-Shows how to add R external libraries for the R jobs on the OSG ScalingUp-Python .......
+Shows how to add R external libraries for the R jobs ScalingUp-Python .......
 Scaling up compute resources - Python example to optimize a function on grid points blast-split ............
-How to run BLAST on the OSG by splitting a large input file dagman-wordfreq ........
+How to run BLAST on the OSPool by splitting a large input file fastqc .................
+How to run FastQC on the OSPool dagman-wordfreq ........
 DAGMan based wordfreq example
 	error101 ...............
 Use condor_q -better-analyze to analyze stuck jobs
 	matlab-HelloWorld ......
 Creating standalone MATLAB application - Hello World osg-locations ..........
-Tutorial based on OSG location exercise from the User School pegasus ................
+Tutorial based on OSPool location exercise from the User School pegasus ................
 An introduction to the Pegasus job workflow manager quickstart .............
-How to run your first OSG job scaling ................
+How to run your first OSPool job scaling ................
 Learn to steer jobs to particular resources scaling-up-resources ...
 A simple multi-job demonstration
 	software ...............
 Software access tutorial
 	tensorflow-matmul ......
-Tensorflow math operations as a singularity container job on the OSG - matrix multiplication
+Tensorflow math operations as a singularity container job on the OSPool - matrix multiplication

 Install and setup a tutorial
 ----------------------------